Jayree22/React_Quiz-Maker/README.md

-# Getting Started with Create React App
+# A Quiz Maker project built and designed with React that allows you to set a quiz, answer the quiz and also see the quiz results

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).